qnn/configs/README.md

     php misc/update_config_photos.php
     php misc/update_config_slider.php

+Insert homepage_about and about items to all config files.

+    bash add_custom_about.sh

 ### WebHook

 Make ``hooks/jekyll-build.php`` reachable only to GitHub by setting ``allow <GitHub WebHook IP>; deny all;`` and ``auth_basic`` directives.